JiaxinZhuang/Skin-Lesion-Recognition.Pytorch/README.md

 # README

+New!!: Code would be updated with using some latest  approaches proposed in Nips/CVPR 2019.
+[2019/11/26]

 New!!: Code has been updated with very **basic settings**.
 [2019/11/26]

 New!!: Code and README would be updated very soon [2019/11/19]